Technologicat/unpythonic/README.md

 ### Introduce local bindings: ``let``, ``letrec``

+For easy-to-use versions of these constructs that look almost like normal Python, see [macros](macro_extras/).

 In ``let``, the bindings are independent (do not see each other).
 A binding is of the form ``name=value``, where ``name`` is a Python identifier, and ``value`` is any expression.